Take the First Step Toward Your HVAC Career Now!

 How to Pursue an HVAC Career

-Becoming an HVAC tech is the same process regardless of your sex.
+Becoming an HVAC tech is the same across the board, regardless of your gender.
 Women heading into the HVAC trade will go through the same rigorous training as their male classmates.
 First, you’ll have to decide whether you want to go through an apprenticeship, or through an HVAC program at a community college or trade school.

 The "right" choice is the one that best fits your lifestyle and budget.